colour-science/colour-science.org/posts/the-importance-of-terminology-and-srgb-uncertainty.rst

     or for completeness:

-        *The sRGB electro-optical transfer function (EOTF) is a slight tweaking of the simple gamma 2.2 curve.*
+        *The sRGB Electro-Optical Transfer Function (EOTF) is a slight tweaking of the simple Gamma 2.2 function.*

 -   When describing an *RGB* colourspace not supported by an official specification or standard, one should probably use a name that explicitly defines the complete